 I smoke the fish for 8-10 hours, this is for larger pieces of salmon, 1-1/2" thick and 4" diameter.

-Basic hot smoke, heavy salt, cover it in salt, wait 1 hour, rinse in cold water, let dry 2 hour, and cook it in your little chief at 180 degrees for 8-12 hours.
-It'll be cooked, it'll taste like smoke, and you'll like it.
+To hot smoke, cover it in salt, wait 1 hour and rinse in cold water.
+Let dry 2 hours and cook it in your little chief at 180 degrees for 8-12 hours.
+It'll taste like smoke, and you'll like it.
 Those were the days!

 honey coated smoked salmon

-Smoking salmon 3-4 days or longer is going to render the salmon dry and hard, good if you plan to keep it over the winter in your mountain cabin.
+Smoking salmon 3 to 4 days or longer is going to render the salmon dry and hard.
+That's good if you plan to keep it over the winter in your mountain cabin.

 Dry Salmon Brine

 The other people gave answers on how long to brine ...but didn't relate it to any particular brine recipe.
-How long to brine depends not only on the thickness of the fish pieces, but also on the brine concentration...and actually a brine recipe since a saltier brine requires less time than a sweeter recipe (salt removes water, sugar makes the meat retain water).
+How long to brine depends not only on the thickness of the fish pieces, but also on the brine concentration.

 How long to brine salmon